Senior Scholarships and Bursaries

 Sports Scholarships - Scholarships are available for boys at both 11+ and 13+.
-We are looking for boys with all round sporting ability and potential, and it is likely that he will play sport for a local club and may play at County or Avon Schools level.
-He will be able to contribute to the main team sports of the school, rugby, football and cricket, in addition to demonstrating sound academic performance in the entrance exams.
+We are looking for boys with all round sporting ability and potential, and it is likely that they will play sport for a local club and may play at County or Avon Schools level.
+A Sports Scholar will be able to contribute to the main team sports of the school, rugby, football and cricket, in addition to demonstrating sound academic performance in the entrance exams.

 How to apply

 If you would like your son to be considered for one of these awards for entry, you should complete the relevant Scholarship Application Form which will be sent out on request when you return the exam application form and registration fee, currently £40.

 The Scholarship Form is to be returned to the Admissions Office by the closing date, details of which are available from the Admissions Office.
 Shortlisting takes place and if successful, your son will be invited for an audition/assessment and interview.